Dancing with the Stars (American TV series) season 31: Week 5: Stars' Stories Week

 Each couple performed one unlearned dance to celebrate the most memorable year of their lives.
-Contemporary and the waltz were introduced.
 Couples are listed in the order they performed.

 Selma Blair announced that she had to withdraw from the competition for medical reasons, although she and Sasha Farber still performed their waltz.
 As a result, no one else was eliminated at the end of the night.